T.J. Cunningham, Victim In Parking Dispute Shooting, Is Former CU Buff And Seahawk

 At approximately 9:20 a.m.
 Sunday morning, a passerby called 911 to say there had been a shooting at the athletic fields behind Eaglecrest High School.

 “And then a few minutes later we got another call from the suspect.
-He said that he had shot his neighbor and had claimed that earlier he had been attacked by his neighbor,” said Arapahoe County Sheriff’s spokeswoman Deborah Sherman on Sunday.
+He said that he had shot his neighbor and had claimed that earlier he had been attacked by his neighbor,” sheriff’s spokeswoman Deborah Sherman said on Sunday.

 The incident started as an ongoing dispute between two neighbors over a parking spot, Sherman said.